-RUS 2113 - Intermediate Russian I
+RUSS 2113 - Intermediate Russian I

 An intermediate course in understanding, speaking, reading, and writing Russian.
 Taught in Russian.
 Lecture 3 hours.
 No Laboratory.
-Prerequisite: RUS 1413 or approval of instructor or Dean of Global Education.
+Prerequisite: RUSS 1413 or approval of instructor.

-RUS 2121 - Intermediate Russian Communication
+RUSS 2121 - Intermediate Russian Communication

 Practice in speaking Russian at the Intermediate level covering a wide range of subjects; i.e., everyday language, intermediate literature samples, other publications, and current events.
 Conducted in Russian.
 Lecture 1 hour.
 Self-paced laboratory may be required.
 Prerequisite: Russian 1413 or approval of instructor.